Kvadrat (film): Cinematography

 Principal photography began on August 27, 2011, ended on July 16, 2012 and lasted 55 days (if counting the days when the camera was rolling).

 The film was shot in the spherical 1080p HD format using a pair of Canon 1D mark IV cameras and just two Canon still-photography lenses.

 Anatoly Ivanov was the only crew to shoot video and record sound for the film, carrying all the cinema equipment on himself.
-He eschewed the use of dollies, cranes, jibs, steadicams, tripods, sliders and car mounts and shot Kvadrat exclusively with a handheld rig.
-No additional lighting was used either.
+Therefore, he chose not to use dollies, cranes, jibs, steadicams, tripods, sliders or car mounts, and filmed Kvadrat exclusively with a handheld rig.
+No additional lighting was used.

 Editing and post-production

 Editing in Final Cut Pro X, post-production started immediately after the wrap of principal photography.
-It took 1 year in Geneva and was plagued by technical problems, such as removal of hot pixels on the footage from the cameras and inadequate computer hardware (a 2011 MacBook Pro and a pair of Sony MDR7506 headphones).
+It took 1 year in Geneva and was delayed by technical problems, such as frame-by-frame manual removal of hot pixels on the footage from the cameras and inadequate computer hardware (a 2011 MacBook Pro and a pair of Sony MDR7506 headphones).